titancode/neovim-ghostty.mmbundle/README.md

 ## Installation

-If you downloaded the bundle as a ZIP file from GitHub, please rename the extracted folder from `neovim-ghostty.mmbundle-main` to `neovim-ghostty.mmBundle` before moving it to the Bundles directory.

 To install the bundle:

+1. Go to the [Releases page](https://github.com/titancode/neovim-ghostty.mmbundle/releases) and download the `neovim-ghostty.mmBundle.zip` file.
+2. Unzip the file to get a folder named `neovim-ghostty.mmBundle`.
-1. Move the folder `neovim-ghostty.mmBundle` to `~/Library/Application Support/MailMate/Bundles`
+3. Move the `neovim-ghostty.mmBundle` folder to the MailMate Bundles directory: `~/Library/Application Support/MailMate/Bundles/`.
-2. Restart MailMate
-3. After the restart, you should see a new option under the `Commands` menu: `Neovim (in Ghostty) > Edit`
+4. Restart MailMate.
+You should now see a new option under the `Commands` menu: `Neovim (in Ghostty) > Edit`.

 ### Uninstalling